madetech/handbook/README.md

 * 💻 [Work Ready](benefits/work_ready.md) – We'll buy you a Macbook, ergonomic equipment, books, conferences, training, and more
 * 💡 [Learning](guides/learning/README.md) – We provide flexible learning time to develop yourself
-* 🍽️ [Friday Lunches](benefits/friday_lunch.md) – We randomly match up 8 colleagues every Friday and pay for lunch
+* 🍽️ [Friday Lunches](benefits/friday_lunch.md) – We randomly match up colleagues and new starters every Friday and pay for lunch
 * 🍻 [Friday Drinks](benefits/friday_drinks.md) – We pay for social drinks on a Friday

 Compensating you fairly: